 “Really?
 But you have to sleep, don’t you?
 I mean, sleeping is useful because it allows you to make memories by providing you with energy and, at least in most cases,”

-Cruz then muttered jokingly, “though perhaps not in yours,”

-He continued, “an amiable disposition.”
+Cruz then muttered jokingly, “though perhaps not in yours,” he continued, “an amiable disposition.”

 “However you want to look at it, I’d rather spend the rest of our time doing something more productive.”

 “It sounds like someone needs some more sleep.
 You’re awfully grumpy when you wake up, you know it?”
+Cruz laughed.

 I got up and walked towards the mouth of the cave.
 The cool mist hit my face and helped to revitalize me.
-Even though it had to be late afternoon, it really did feel like it was a brand new morning.
+Even though it had to be late afternoon, it really did feel like it was a brand-new morning.

 Cruz and I made our way back towards where we entered the caves.
 After crawling through that horrendously undersized hole again, we were finally free of the dark and dinginess, and back out in the beauty of the day.